 Due to COVID-19, this exhibition lasted almost 9 months and the planned Finissage with a reading of "Vaterland" by radio moderator, author and journalist Michael Skasa could unfortunately not be held.

 I am lucky: following the exhibition "Die Welt ist bunt, und das ist gut so" (The world is colourful, and it is good that way) at Galerie Hinterhalt starting in November 2019, I was offered the opportunity to move the exhibition to a new location: the Amtsgericht Wolfratshausen.
 The Court's wide and well-lit corridors usually house exhibitions.
-Mine will stay there from January until the end of March 2020.
+Mine was planned to stay there from January until the end of March 2020, but due to COVID, it remained until 14 September 2020.

 You can read two news articles on the exhibition, one in Oberland.de and one in Münchner Merkur.